Speaking With a ‘Fractivist’: Data Acquisition to Federal Exemptions

 SD: Yes, just as the 2nd Amendment allows us to bear arms against a tyrannical government or a system of oppression.
 The entire oil and gas industry is just that, a system of oppression.
 Our Civil Rights to safety and protection have been stripped from us and we must and will regain them through the necessary means.
 Localities must have rights to local governance in situations like this where the State has failed to prevent adverse impacts to the environment and human health from mineral extraction that uses hydraulic fracturing.

-One Response to “Speaking With a ‘Fractivist’: Data Acquisition to Federal Exemptions”
+to “Speaking With a ‘Fractivist’: Data Acquisition to Federal Exemptions”

 Leave a Reply